dapierce/dapierce/README.md

 ### I'm David Pierce 👋 he/him

-I'm a grad student software dev 🔥💻🔥
+I toy with code 🔥💻🔥

 Started a career change years back, life happened, and am still working on it!